subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 - Ensure you have at least one flexplan enabled for each project.
 - Ensure projects are able to fetch metadata from deployment’s Query Service.
 An error will appear in the status column if there is an issue.

-### Maintain balance in controller account

-- Ensure enough ETH balance is in your Controller Account so that rewards can be collected automatically.
-This will result in an Era Reward Collection status of “Frequent” on the [All Node Operators](https://app.subquery.network/indexer/all-indexers) dashboard meaning that your Delegators can also receive their rewards.

-### Selecting Projects to Index
+## Selecting what projects to run.

-As a node operator, two types of projects can be indexed.
-SubQuery projects or RPC projects.
-See: https://app.subquery.network/explorer/home for a complete list.
+As a node operator, three types of projects can be run: SubQuery data indexers, Subgraphs, or RPC endpoints.
+See https://app.subquery.network/explorer/home for a complete list.

 Rewards are generated by each project based on the amount of boost allocated to a project and then shared proportionally between the number of operators (for that project).

 What to look out for?
 Projects with:
-- high boost
+- high boost and therefore high stake rewards
 - high query numbers
 - low competition
 - low project complexity